New Mandalorian trailer is Star Wars in the Wild West, with Werner Herzog

-The latest trailer for Disney Plus' new Star Wars series has a little bit for everyone: weird space rhinos, more Werner Herzog and one line from the otherwise silent Mandalorian himself.
+The latest trailer for Disney Plus' new Star Wars series landed Monday and it has a little bit for everyone: weird space rhinos, more Werner Herzog and one line from the otherwise silent Mandalorian himself.

 Star Wars: The Mandalorian will premiere when Disney's streaming service launches on Nov.
 12, and early buzz suggests we're in for something special.